-My team and I study socially relevant psychological signals, from basic perception (e.g., of bodily signals, faces) to higher-order cognition (e.g., decision-making, mind reading).
-We are interested in how these processes differ between neurodivergent people, and thereby aim to improve understanding and management of mental health conditions.
+My team and I are interested in socially relevant psychological signals, from perception (e.g., of bodily signals, faces), to cognition (e.g., decision-making, mentalising, creativity), and behaviour (e.g., masking, pro-environmental).
+We are especially interested in how these processes operate in neurodivergent people and thereby aim to improve understanding of mental health conditions.

-I teach undergraduate and postgraduate modules in Applied (Clinical) Psychology.
+I teach undergraduate and postgraduate modules in Applied Psychology.

-I have restricted interests in running the K&A towpath and birds in Bath.
+I have restricted interests in the K&A towpath, Epicureanism, and Bergamo.

 Dr Punit Shah